anonymouslei/CppCoreGuideLines/csapp/lecture/04_float.md

 S26: every time you increase the exponent by one, the numbers are spaced twice as far apart as teh previous. the numbers that were represented by the previous exponent.

+S34 didn't understand
+50min

+puzzles:
+float will lost some bits. because it only has 23 bits. but int has 32 bits.